 2) produce progress reports or maintain a professional journal to establish work completed, and to schedule additional work within the time frame specified for the project;

-3) deliver a final project - seminar on the project outcomes;
+3) deliver a final project demonstration on the project outcomes;

 4) prepare a formal final report describing the work undertaken and project results.